Liquidambar cambodiana

 Liquidambar cambodiana, commonly known as sdey, is a tree in the Altingiaceae family endemic to southwest Cambodia.

 Taxonomy

-The species was originally named Altingia cambodiana in 1924 by the French botanist Paul Henri Lecomte (1856-1934).
+The species was originally named Altingia cambodiana in 1924 by the French botanist Paul Henri Lecomte (1856–1934).
 In 2013, US botanists Stefanie M. Ickert-Bond and Jun Wen (born 1963) demonstrated that it was in the Altingiaceae family and Liquidambar genus.

 Description

-The taxa grows as a tree from 8 to 10m tall.
+The taxa grows as a tree from tall.

 The species is differentiated from other Liquidambar by having leaves that are glossy on the upper surface and with margins that are distinctly revolute when dry.